-BAND PLACEMENT ASSESSED HOUSING NEED IN BAND Band A - urgent housing needs Applicants with acute medical or welfare needs (Kent Agency Assessment High Priority) Applicants in need of a management transfer 3.
-Accepted Homeless Households in severe need Band B - serious housing needs 1.
-Applicants with serious medical or welfare needs (Kent Agency Assessment Medium Priority) 2.
-Applicants occupying very overcrowded housing or otherwise living in very unsatisfactory housing conditions (Category 1 hazard) 3.
-Council or Housing Association Tenants in Shepway who are under-occupying or overcrowded by one bedroom or more 4.
-Council or Housing Association Tenants in Shepway occupying an adapted property that is no longer required 5.
-Former and current members of the
+BAND PLACEMENT ASSESSED HOUSING NEED IN BAND

+Band A - urgent housing needs 1.
+Applicants with acute medical or welfare

+needs (Kent Agency Assessment High

+Priority)

+2. Applicants in need of a management

+transfer

+3. Accepted Homeless Households in

+severe need

+Band B - serious housing needs 1.
+Applicants with serious medical or

+welfare needs (Kent Agency Assessment

+Medium Priority)

+2. Applicants occupying very overcrowded

+housing or otherwise living in very

+unsatisfactory housing conditions

+(Category 1 hazard)

+3. Council or Housing Association Tenants

+in Folkestone & Hythe who are under-

+occupying or overcrowded by one

+bedroom or more

+4. Council or Housing Association Tenants in Folkestone & Hythe occupying an

+adapted property that is no longer required

+5. Former and current members of the

 Armed Forces

 6. Applicants needing to move on from

 supported accommodation within the

-Shepway district to live independently
+Folkestone & Hythe district to live

+independently

 Band C - reasonable preference Applicants with significant medical and

-Parra e reaccinable preference welfare need
+Bana o - reasonable preference welfare need

+2(a) People owed a prevention and/or

+relief duty under Section 195(2) of the

+Homeless Reduction Act 2017

-2. Applicants who are homeless
+2.(b) Applicants who are homeless

 3. Applicants who are occupying

 unsanitary or overcrowded housing or

 otherwise living in unsatisfactory housing

 conditions (Category 2 hazard)

 4. Applicants who need to move on

 medical or welfare grounds, including

 grounds relating to a disability

 5. People who need to move to a

-particular locality within the district to avoid hardship (to themselves or to
+particular locality within the district to

+avoid hardship (to themselves or to

 others)

 6. Applicants who are in permanent paid

-employment of 16 hours per week or
+employment of 16 hours per week or more

-more and working in Shepway for a
+and working in Folkestone & Hythe for a

 current duration of at least 6 months or

 more

 7. Right to Move

-Band D - general housing needs 1.
-Applicants with low medical or welfare
+Band D - general housing needs Applicants with low medical or welfare

+need

-need 2.
-Applicants who are intentionally
+2. Applicants who are intentionally

 homeless, or who have deliberately

 worsened their housing circumstances

-3. Applicants who are homeless by

-another local authority
+Dand C. gamenal with and units if another local authority

-Band E - general without 1.
+Band E - general without priority 1.
 Applicants who are adequately housed.

-priority 2.Applicants with no local connection with
+2.Applicants with no local connection with

 the District, and/or

 3. Applicants that meet or exceed the

 financial threshold for Help to Buy